ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ---
 # Preparing our environment
-`Polars` is offered as a Python and a Rust package.
-In this segment, we'll only review the Python flavor; in a future iteration we might review its Rust counterpart.
+`Polars` is offered as a `Python` and a `Rust` package.
+In this segment, we'll only review the Python flavour; in a future iteration, we might review its Rust counterpart.

 We're going to use the `Polars` package.
-More information about this package can be found in the [`Polars` Official Web Page](https://www.pola.rs/), in the [`Polars` GitHub Repo](https://github.com/pola-rs/polars), or in the [`Polars` Official Documentation for Python](https://pola-rs.github.io/polars/py-polars/html/reference/index.html).
+More information about this package can be found in the [`Polars` Official Web Page](https://www.pola.rs/), in the [`Polars` GitHub Repo](https://github.com/pola-rs/polars), or the [`Polars` Official Documentation for Python](https://pola-rs.github.io/polars/py-polars/html/reference/index.html).

 If we don't yet have it, we can install it: